pujanban21/servicefusion/README.md

 ##3.
 Run the project either in emulator or your android device.
 ##4.
 Make sure the email and password field are not empty to prevent from app crashing (Cannot have null value for email and password for fiebase user authenication).
 ##4.
 Enjoy

+#Update
+##Form Validator for email and passwor introduced to prevent accidental empty input field